nerc-project/nerc-docs/docs/openstack/logging-in/access-the-openstack-dashboard.md

 ![OpenID Connect](images/openstack_login.png)

-Next, you will redirected to CILogon welcome page as shown below:
+Next, you will be redirected to CILogon welcome page as shown below:

 ![CILogon Welcome Page](images/CILogon_interface.png)